Sometimes your usual one hour Sunday morning walk by yourself turns into five hours.

 Hearts, Health Care, and Pre-Existing Conditions

 I have atrial fibrillation, a heart rhythm problem more commonly found in old people.
-Sometimes the signals get crossed in the upper chambers of my heart, causing them to heart freak out and stop beating normally – they just quiver.
+Sometimes the signals get crossed in the upper chambers of my heart, causing them to freak out and stop beating normally – they just quiver.
 I’ve had it since at least my teens.
 Left untreated it can result in blood clots and strokes.
 I had a heart procedure done in 2008 to try and help it, which it has quite a bit.
 But it’s still there and flares up now and then.

 So yeah, I’ve got a pre-existing condition.
 Before the Affordable Care Act (the ACA or ‘Obamacare’), insurance companies weren’t required to cover your pre-existing condition.
 If you lost your job, you couldn’t afford COBRA (which is usually insanely expensive), and let your health insurance lapse, there was no guarantee that your next insurance provider would cover it.
 So that would suck.